1245 Kilborn Place Concept Plan

 Project Background

-The City of Ottawa purchased 1245 Kilborn Place in December of 2023 with the goal of broadening the mix of housing types available in our community.
+The City of Ottawa purchased 1245 Kilborn Place in December of 2023 with the goal of broadening the mix of housing types and services available in our community.
 The City aims to create a well-designed development on the site that contributes to an affordable, integrated and complete community.
+This large property has convenient access to transit and a range of services and amenities nearby which will help people integrate into their new homes.

 Creating housing options ensures that everyone can find a place to live.
 There is an opportunity for this site to contribute to building a livable community with different types of housing to meet the needs of all residents and to address Council’s priority to create a city that is more affordable and is more livable for all.